iterative/dvc.org/content/docs/command-reference/config.md

 and its `value` (any valid alpha-numeric string generally).

-When reading config options (no `value` is given or `--list` is used), the values are read from the system, global, project and local configuration files (in that order).
+When reading config options (no `value` is given or `--list` is used), the values are read from the system, global, project, and local config files (in that order).
 The `--system`, `--global`, `--project`, and `--local` options can be used to read from that configuration only.

 When writing (a `value` is given or `--unset` is used), the new value is written to the project-level config file by default (`.dvc/config`).
 Options `--system`,